 1) Monday Work In Progress Meeting – 10 minutes

-We recommend having a short Work in Progress meeting on a Monday to establish that everyone is clear on what their priorities are for the week, what are they working on, what deadlines are they working to, what help they may need etc.
+We recommend having a short Work in Progress meeting on a Monday.
+The purpose of this is to establish that everyone is clear on what their priorities are for the week, what are they working on, what deadlines are they working to, what help they may need etc.